-During the preliminary design phase of the project, designers shall develop and submit a draft set of working drawings to the appropriate representatives at the institution (Facilities Construction/Engineering, Physical Plant, Environmental Safety, and involved academic unit) for review and comment.
+During the preliminary design phase of the project, vendor's or manufacturer's representative shall develop and submit a draft set of working drawings to the appropriate representatives at the institution (Facilities Construction/Engineering, Physical Plant, Environmental Safety, and involved academic unit) for review and comment.

-Upon institution approval of minor or major projects that exceed the institution's delegated authority, the preliminary design documents shall be presented to the Board of Regents Office of Facilities, 270 Washington St., S.W., Atlanta, GA 30334, for review and comment by Board of Regents Facilities office staff.
+Upon institution approval of minor or major projects that exceed the institution's delegated authority, the preliminary design documents shall be presented to the Board of Regents of the University System of Georgia, Office of Facilities & Real Estate, 270 Washington St., S.W., Atlanta, GA 30334, for review and comment by Board of Regents Facilities office staff.
 The Board of Regents Program Manager for the institution shall coordinate this meeting.
 Working drawings shall include floor plans and elevations of all laboratory casework, fixed installations, and other equipment.
 The Vice Chancellor for facilities shall be the approving authority for preliminary design documents.